Ken Dychtwald, chief executive of Age Wave, wants to know: “Will the aging of America be a triumph or tragedy?”

-According to the Government Accountability Office, 52% of all households near retirement (headed by someone age 55 or older) have no retirement savings, and 51% of the U.S. population have no pensions beyond Social Security.
+According to the Government Accountability Office, 52 percent of all households near retirement (headed by someone age 55 or older) have no retirement savings, and 51 percent of the U.S. population have no pensions beyond Social Security.

-Americans only save 5% of their disposable personal income each year, according to U.S. Bureau of Economic Analysis 2016 data, half of wthe savings rate a generation ago.
+Americans only save 5 percent of their disposable personal income each year, according to U.S. Bureau of Economic Analysis 2016 data, half of the savings rate a generation ago.

 “We could be heading to a future in which tens of millions of impoverished aging boomers will place crushing burdens on the U.S. economy and on the generations forced to support them,” Dychtwald said.